Anum29/Framework-for-Bias-Identification-and-Mitigation-for-Visual-CelebA/README.md

 ## Introduction

-The proliferation of data-driven decision-support systems has significantly improved decision-making across diverse sectors.
-However, these systems can unintentionally create unfair outcomes due to biases present in the data.
-This research focuses on addressing biases in facial expression, gender, and race recognition, specifically using the CelebA dataset.
-To tackle these biases, the study suggests a framework to generate synthetic data using a stable diffusion model and examines how this affects the performance of the classifier.
+In the era of data-driven decision-support systems, the enhancement of decision-making across diverse sectors has been remarkable.
+However, the unintended consequences of these systems can arise from the biases inherently present in the data, leading to unfair outcomes.
+This research delves into the crucial task of addressing biases within facial expression, gender, and race recognition.
+Specifically, the study centers on leveraging the CelebA dataset to develop a framework for bias identification and mitigation.

+The proposed framework involves generating synthetic data using a stable diffusion model.
+The central focus is on understanding how the augmentation of training data influences the performance of classifiers.
+This augmentation aims to mitigate biases related to the protected attributes present in the data, ultimately promoting more equitable outcomes.

 <div style="text-align: center;">
     <img src="./architecture.jpg" alt="Architecture" />
 </div>

-Initially, the CelebA image dataset undergoes annotation, utilizing the deepface API to identify protected attributes.
-This annotated dataset is subsequently subjected to the model's evaluation to identify misclassified instances.
-These misclassified samples are then utilized within a stable diffusion model to generate  data, which is subsequently augmented to the original dataset.
-The performance of the classifier is carefully examined before and after the data augmentation process to assess its impact on the classification accuracy.
+The research journey commences with the annotation of the CelebA image dataset.
+Leveraging the deepface API, the dataset is enriched with annotations that capture protected attributes such as race and gender.
+Subsequently, a comprehensive evaluation of the classifier is conducted to identify instances that are misclassified due to biases.

+The misclassified samples serve as the foundation for a stable diffusion model.
+This model generates synthetic data that effectively incorporates the patterns of the misclassified instances.
+The synthesized data is then seamlessly integrated into the original dataset, augmenting it with original data.
+A rigorous analysis of the classifier's performance is executed before and after this data augmentation process.
+This evaluation is pivotal in gauging the impact of data augmentation on classification accuracy and bias mitigation.

 ## Getting Started

-These instructions will help you set up and run the project on your local machine.
+To set up and run the project on your local machine, follow these instructions:

+1. Install required dependencies using the following command:

 ```bash
 pip install -r requirements.txt
 ```
+2. Ensure that your Python version is greater than 3.6, as the stable diffusion model relies on this version.
+3. Run the file './Analytics/Data Pipeline.ipynb' to observe the outcomes before and after data augmentation.
+You have the flexibility to choose between different models (e.g., VGGNet, GoogLeNet, ResNet) and analyze their performance in response to data augmentation.

 ### Prerequisites